andrewasfa/booter/README.md

 1. Clone or download the repository.
 2. Go to the server directory, install NodeJS modules. `cd server`
 3. Start the NodeJS server `npm start`
-4. Navigate to *http://localhost:3005* and type your commands (make sure client is ready)
+4. Navigate to *http://localhost:3005* and type your commands (make sure there are clients connected if you expect some sort of result)
+*Note:* The clients choose which server to connect via the configuration options, so it is assumed safe and no authentication between client server has been added.

 ### Client
 1. Load the extension into Chrome.